mobingidocker/ouchan-build-base/README.md

-# ouchan-build-base
+Base image for `ouchan` CI builds.

-Base image for CI build in Alphaus.
+Starting `v2.4` and up, artifacts are now uploaded to ghcr.io instead of Docker Hub.